jundalisay/spblist/content/en/social/economics/fallacies/interest.md

 The failure of quantitative easing, both in the US under Obama and in Japan as [Abenomics](/social/cycles/japan), is proof that the operations of banking cannot directly and immediately lead to economic growth, as explained by Adam Smith:

 {{< q a="Smith" c="The Simple Wealth of Nations Book 2, Chapter 2" >}}
-The judicious operations of banking can increase a country’s industry, not by augmenting the country’s capital, but by rendering most of that capital productive.
+The judicious operations of banking can increase a industry, not by augmenting the country’s capital, but by rendering most of that capital productive.
 {{< /q >}}

 This is opposite the notion of Keynes that interest rates, set by banks, are the key to growing an economy: